-Outcomes and Follow-up: All participants were actively engaged throughout the course and benefited from the feedback they received from the instructors, invited experts and their peers.
-Twenty-five percent of participants completed the optional restoration management plan and received comments from instructors.
-The course received an overall 4.8 rating (out of 5) from participants, with many participants expressing interest in participating in the subsequent 2021 short courses on agroforestry and silvopastoral systems.
+Outcomes and Follow-up: All participants were actively engaged throughout the course and benefited from the feedback they received from the instructors, guest experts and their peers.
+Six participants (35%) completed the optional restoration management plan and received comments from the lead instructor.
+The course received an overall 4.8 rating (out of 5) from participants, with most participants expressing interest in participating in field-based training opportunities for 2022.